 - In this stage, and other ones, you can realize you're behind in some ways, but have a wrong idea of what you need to do to address the problem (e.g., you believe the solution is learning tricks to make people like you).

-- This is not to say you never get insecure or depressed at this stage, but for the most part your social deficits aren't a huge concern for you.
+- This is not to say you never get insecure or dejected at this stage, but for the most part your social deficits aren't a huge concern for you.

-At some point you'll start to transition away from blissful ignorance as the magnitude of your weaknesses hits you.
-You now realize that your social skills aren't as good as some people's, and you're missing out because of that.
+At some point you'll start to transition away from blissful ignorance or avoidance as the magnitude of your weaknesses hits you.
+You realize your social skills aren't as good as they could be, and that's making you miss out on important parts of life.
 This stage is characterized by depressed feelings, from mildly mopeyness to being really, really down.
-You may never really experience this stage, and instead jump into the later ones, or it could be relatively mild or short-lived.
+You may never experience this stage, and instead jump into the later ones, or it could be relatively mild or short-lived.

-- As the name implies, you're generally unconfident and down on yourself.
+- You're generally unconfident and down on yourself.